huangyingw/Leetcode-Python/README.md

 - (15) 3Sum
 - (16) 3Sum Closest
 - (18) 4Sum
+- (159) Longest Substring with At Most Two Distinct Characters
+- (340) Longest Substring with At Most K Distinct Characters
 - (259) 3Sum Smaller
+- (904) Fruit Into Basket

 ## Two pointers + Hash Table
 - (30) Substring with Concatenation of All Words